 Growing conditions, time of harvest and processing techniques have a direct effect on the grade and final flavour of the Matcha:

 Ceremonial grade Matcha uses the finest, smallest shade grown leaves from the very tip of the tea bush - giving it a very vibrant green colour and a slightly sweet, smooth flavour.

 Premium grade Matcha is ideal for both drinking and home baking, can add unique flavour and incredible colour to food and drink recipes.

 Basic grade Matcha is slightly bitter, less expensive and is generally only used for cooking.

 High-grade Organic Uji Matcha products are cultivated under the diligent management of Clearspring's tea master Juro Okuda.
-The tea bushes are covered with cheese cloths for as long as possible to produce leaves of a deep green colour.
+The tea bushes are covered with cloths for as long as possible to produce leaves of a deep green colour.
 It is very difficult to grow organic matcha; one must fight against both bugs and diseases.
 Harmful insects can appear because of small climate changes threatening the tea crop.
 For this reason, it is essential to manage the cultivation in a way that places primary importance on the natural ecosystem.

 Ceremonial and Premium grades of Matcha are ground in stone mortars for many hours.
 This creates a unique light smoothness that is perfect for drinking.

 | of which saturates:

 |Free of Added Alcohol|